FctsFxns/schultzen-web/_works/LaboratorioNoHacer.md

 ---

-Laboratorio del No Hacer is one of the central manifestations of [The Laboratory of Doing Nothing]((https://www.christinaschultz.com/works/LaboratoryDoingNothingMAIN/), developed initially as a six-week workshop during the artist’s residency at [Hangar](https://hangar.org/es/christina-schultz/).
+Laboratorio del No Hacer is one of the central manifestations of the [Doing Nothing Lab]((https://www.christinaschultz.com/works/LaboratoryDoingNothingMAIN/), developed initially as a six-week workshop during the artist’s residency at [Hangar](https://hangar.org/es/christina-schultz/).

 Conceived as a collective research environment, the project brought together artists, cultural workers, and participants to reflect on labour, exhaustion, productivity, and inactivity within artistic and contemporary social contexts.
 Through interviews, discussions, non-activities, collective exercises, and performative situations, the laboratory investigated alternative relationships to time, usefulness, and social value.